 I am really in awe of these marathon runners.
 Gosh, I feel really good when I just get through an hour and a half Ashtanga yoga class.
 I can’t even imagine the feeling of accomplishment when you run 26.2 miles.
 That’s a lot of street to cover.
 Maybe I could forget the 26 and just do the “point two.”
 I wonder how much flat belly you get for point two.
 I’m guessing not a lot.
 Plus, I doubt you would draw big, boisterous crowds calling out your name, cheering you on in a point two race.
 And doesn’t that seem like the best part?
 “Go Kelcey.
 You can do it.
 Only point one to go.
 Hey, great abs!”

 My friend Lanie has run a few marathons.
 Why must she make me feel so damn lazy?
 I’m just content to watch the New York City marathon.
 Dylan, Summer and I headed to the upper east side on Sunday to experience the energy and frenzy of the race.
 I love the shouting and cheering and me not running.
 3 year-old Dylan didn’t quite grasp the excitement.
 The crowds and the noise were too overwhelming and too close to nap time.
 10 month-old Summer seemed contently indifferent.

 But to me, the marathon is magical.
 When you watch it, you really feel like you can tap into all that energy and accomplish something.
 I hope I get inspired by yummy mummy Paula Radcliffe.
 If she can give birth in January and win the New York City marathon in November, I can certainly tear the plastic wrap off my power Pilates workout tape.
 And maybe even start thinking about what else I want to accomplish by next November.

 By Daphne Biener

-You can read more of Daphne’s work here on the mama bird diaries or visit her site, Sestina Queen.
+You can read more of Daphne’s work on The Rocky Mountain Moms Blog, on her eco-fabulous site, A Greener Biener, or here on the mama bird diaries.